zzzprojects/docs/dapper-plus.net/pages/documentations/single-extensions-methods.md

 ---
 Title: The Easiest Way to Save Data: Single Extension Methods (100% Free)
 MetaDescription: The Easiest Way to Save Data: Single Extension Methods (100% Free)
-LastMod: 2025-04-15
+LastMod: 2025-06-16
 ---

 # Single Extension Methods (100% Free) /n The Easiest Way to Save Data

 In our [Bulk Extension Methods](/bulk-extensions-methods) documentation, we highlighted a significant advantage: you don't have to write your SQL statements for saving entities.
 These SQL statements are often repetitive and tedious to write.
 Honestly, who enjoys that?

 Certainly not me!
 But what if you only have a few entities to save?
-Wouldn't it be great to still enjoy this major advantages of the bulk extension methods, but for free?
+Wouldn't it be great to still enjoy these major advantages of the bulk extension methods, but for free?

 We thought you'd agree! **Single methods are 100% free and require no license.** Feel free to use them in your personal projects, commercial projects, or any other type of project.